McDonald's faces complaints in Europe over franchise terms

 With more than 80 percent of its outlets worldwide not company-owned, franchising is an important business model for the company.

-The French competition authority confirmed it had received a complaint but declined further comment.
-The German and Italian antitrust authorities did not immediately respond to requests for comment.
+McDonald's, the French, German and Italian competition authorities and the European Commission did not immediately respond to requests for comment.

-"Our franchisees set their own menu prices.
-Our business model helps our franchisees secure prime real estate locations and reflects a significant level of company investment in the restaurant premises as well as through training expertise and well-established, high-quality supplier networks," spokeswoman Terri Hickey said.

-In a legal memo setting out its complaint to the French competition authority seen by Reuters, French consumer body Indecosa-CGT, which has 672,000 members, said McDonald's France forced franchisees to charge higher prices than at its own stores.
+In its complaint to the French competition authority seen by Reuters, French consumer body Indecosa-CGT, which has 672,000 members, said McDonald's France forces franchisees to charge higher prices than at its own stores.

 German law firm SKW Schwarz filed a similar complaint to the German cartel body on behalf of a group that it declined to name.